 My Ph.D. is in early modern literature, and I research sixteenth century poetry’s uses of history and classical literature.
 Currently I have essays forthcoming in edited collections and have presented my work at a number of national and international conferences.
 During 2016 I was an organizing faculty member of the First Folio event at the Currier Museum, and I participated in the World Shakespeare Congress in England.
 My current book project explores Ovidian poetry during the last fifteen years of Queen Elizabeth’s reign as a method to reevaluate political uses of the past and to challenge paradigmatic historiography.

-I am an advisor for the Bachelor of Liberal Arts Program and the Coordinator of the Core Curriculum for the University.
+I am also an advisor for the Bachelor of Liberal Arts Program (www.uml.edu/FAHSS/BLA/).

 Awards and Honors